jhades/angular2-library-example/README.md

 See further details in this blog post - [How to create an Angular 2 component library](http://blog.jhades.org/how-to-create-an-angular-2-library/)

-Note: In the future probably [angular-cli](https://github.com/angular/angular-cli) will have scaffolding for building modules using multiple module systems

 # Installation

 Clone the repository and do: